Could you use some help? Is it the right time to hire a fundraising agency?

-We all know that nonprofit professionals are often stretched thin.
+We all know that nonprofit professionals are usually stretched thin.
 We wear many different hats and take on responsibilities as they arise.

 But there are only so many hours in the day.
 And your staff might not have the time to take on additional responsibilities that come when you make a big change.
-Or, you could be trying to achieve something that is beyond the skillset of your current team.
+Or you could be trying to achieve something beyond your team’s skill set.

 So, what is a Development Director to do when it becomes clear that bandwidth is the issue?

-Well, you could look at bringing on additional staff to meet your needs.
-Or, you could hire a fundraising agency with an array of different skills that can carry some of that weight for you.
+You could look at bringing on additional staff to meet your needs.
+Or you could hire a fundraising agency with an array of different skills that can carry some of the weight for you.

 3. You’re not sure how to take the next step.

 Let’s say you just wrapped up an important appeal campaign.
-You hit your goal and raised a lot of money that will help advance your mission.
+You hit your goal and raised a lot of money to help advance your mission.
 Great job!

 But once you start putting that money to work, you realize there is so much more you could do.
 So, it’s time to raise the bar.
-You set an ambitious goal for your next campaign and know that you will do great things if you can reach your new goal.
+You set an ambitious goal for your next campaign and know that you will do great things if you can achieve it.

 Now the only question is, how do you get there?

-It’s usually not easy to identify areas to improve your outreach.
-Especially if your results have been pretty good.
+Identifying areas to improve your outreach is difficult, especially if your results have been pretty good.
 But hiring a fundraising agency could provide you with the insights you need.